Cyclic dominance in a two-person Rock-Scissors-Paper game: Introduction

+It is known that a wide variety of choices is allowed but not all may be realised in play: even though any sequence of actions (R, S or P) is possible, it is not certain that given a sequence of outcomes there will be players that choose actions in the way prescribed by the chosen sequence.
+In the language of dynamical systems, we refer to this as \emph{infinite switching}, which is shown not to exist in this game (see Olszowiec 2016; Garrido-da-Silva 2018).
+We do however hope that this first approach can open the door to further research in the treatment of game dynamics for asymmetric contests between two players.

 This article is organised as follows: the next section contains preliminary material which may be skipped by the reader familiar with the dynamics near heteroclinic networks.
-Section~\ref{sec:RSPgame} describes the two-person RSP game and its cycles.
-Section~\ref{sec:stability} provides a thorough study of the stability of all the cycles in the dynamics of RSP.
-Detailed calculations are deferred to an appendix, as is the necessary information to describe the trajectories of points near each cycle in the RSP network.
-Section~\ref{sec:applications} suggests a possible first approach to an extension to two players of the models by Noel \cite{Noel} and by Hopkins and Seymour \cite{HopkinsSeymour}.
+Section 3 describes the two-person RSP game and its heteroclinic cycles.
+Section 4 provides a thorough study of the stability of all the heteroclinic cycles in the dynamics.
+Detailed calculations are deferred to an appendix, as well as the necessary information to describe the trajectories of points near each heteroclinic cycle in the RSP network.
 The last section concludes.